thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 6.1.
 Now the ship wraps to stay in view continuously, so the view stays interesting.
 It would be more interesting still if the ship changed speed and direction.
 To make that work, we need to give it the Actor property.

 6.2.
-To define the ActivityDefn for the ship's behavior, open Ship.ts and add the following method after the constructor:
+To define the ActivityDefn for the ship's behavior, open Player.ts and add the following method after the constructor:

 	static activityDefnDoSpaceshipStuffBuild(): ActivityDefn
 	{